top of page

 Game On! –

-This canyon takes a good bit of physical effort to explore, especially on foot.
+This canyon takes a lot of physical effort to explore, especially on foot.
 The park has plenty of moderate and strenuous trails to hike.
-For a bit of education and adventure, visitors can partake in ranger programs or visit the park’s museum.
-Camping, horseback riding, ATV rides, and scenic drives are also popular activities.
+Visitors can partake in ranger programs or visit the park’s museum for a bit of education and adventure.
+Camping, horseback riding, ATV rides, and scenic drives are popular activities.

 Picture Perfect –